ydb-platform/ydb/ydb/docs/en/core/dev/troubleshooting/performance/hardware/_includes/io-bandwidth.md

-1. Open the **DB overview** dashboard in Grafana.
+1. Open the **Distributed Storage Overview** dashboard in Grafana.

-1. On the **Cost and DiskTimeAvailable relation** chart, see if the **Disk cost** spikes cross the **DiskTimeAvailable** level.
+1. On the **DiskTimeAvailable and total Cost relation** chart, see if the **Total Cost** spikes cross the **DiskTimeAvailable** level.

     ![](../_assets/disk-time-available--disk-cost.png)

-    This chart shows the estimated total bandwith capacity of the storage system in conventional units (green) and the average usage cost (blue).
-When the average usage cost exceeds the total bandwidth capacity, the storage system of {{ ydb-short-name }} gets overloaded, which results in higher latencies.
+    This chart shows the estimated total bandwith capacity of the storage system in conventional units (green) and the total usage cost (blue).
+When the total usage cost exceeds the total bandwidth capacity, the storage system of {{ ydb-short-name }} gets overloaded, which results in higher latencies.

-1. On the **Burst duration, ms** chart, check for any spikes of the load on the storage system.
+1. On the **Total burst duration** chart, check for any spikes of the load on the storage system.
 This chart shows microbursts of the load on the storage system, in microseconds.

     ![](../_assets/microbursts.png)